Toward Multidiversified Ensemble Clustering of High-Dimensional Data: From Subspaces to Metrics and Beyond: Experiments

-Second, we evaluate the performance of MDEC with different subspace sampling ratio $\tau$, which varies from $0.1$ to $1$ (see Fig.~\ref{fig:compVaryRatio_all}).
-As illustrated in Fig.~\ref{fig:compVaryRatio_all}, moderate values of $\tau$ generally lead to better consensus clustering performance.
+Second, we evaluate the performances of the proposed ensemble clustering algorithms with different subspace sampling ratio $\tau$, which varies from $0.1$ to $1$.
+As can be observed in Figs.~\ref{fig:compRatioLW_nmi} and \ref{fig:compRatioLW_ari}, moderate values of $\tau$ generally lead to better consensus clustering performance.
 When the sampling ratio $\tau$ goes from $0.8$ to $1$, the performance declines, which suggests that the use of random subspaces exhibits a positive influence when compared to using the full feature sets (by setting $\tau=1$).
-At the other extreme, when setting $\tau$ to very small values, e.g., in the range of [0.1, 0.3], the performance also declines, due to the fact that the subspaces generated by a very small sampling ratio may not well represent the underlying distribution of the dataset.
+At the other extreme, when setting $\tau$ to very small values, e.g., in the range of [0.1, 0.3], the performance also declines, due to the fact that the subspaces generated by a very small sampling ratio may not well reflect the underlying structure of the dataset.
 Empirically, it is suggested that the sampling ratio $\tau$ be set in the range of $[0.4, 0.8]$, which strikes a balance between diversity and quality.
+In this paper, the sampling ratio $\tau=0.5$ is used in the experiments on all the benchmark datasets.

-Third, we evaluate the performance of our approach with and without the weighted clusters.
-Note that the performance of our approach without weighted clusters is obtained by setting all cluster weights equal to one.
-As shown in Fig.~\ref{fig:compLW}, in terms of both NMI and ARI, the proposed approach with weighted clusters exhibits consistently better average performance (across twenty datasets) than that without weighted clusters.
+Third, we evaluate the performances of the proposed algorithms \emph{with} and \emph{without} the weighted clusters.
+Note that the performances of the proposed algorithms without weighted clusters are obtained by setting all cluster weights equal to one.
+As shown in Figs.~\ref{fig:compRatioLW_nmi} and \ref{fig:compRatioLW_ari}, in terms of both NMI and ARI, the proposed three algorithms with weighted clusters exhibit consistently better average performances (across the 30 benchmark datasets) than that without weighted clusters.

-As shown in Figures~\ref{fig:compMetric} to \ref{fig:compLW}, we have two main observations: 1) the performance of our approach benefits from the use of diversified metrics, random subspaces, and weighted clusters; 2) out of the three beneficial factors, the diversified metrics play the most important role in the consensus clustering performance, with consideration to the approximately $20\%$ of improvement (w.r.t. both NMI and ARI) that they lead to.
+From the comparison results in Figs.~\ref{fig:compMetric}, \ref{fig:compRatioLW_nmi}, and \ref{fig:compRatioLW_ari}, we can have two main observations: 1) the performance of our approach benefits from the use of diversified metrics, random subspaces, and weighted clusters; 2) out of the three beneficial factors, the diversified metrics play the possibly most important role in the consensus clustering performance, with consideration to the clear improvement (w.r.t. both NMI and ARI) that they lead to.